The Traditional 2 Year Thoracic Residency

 The primary goal of our program is to produce cardiothoracic surgeons who are competitive for both premier academic and private practice jobs at the completion of their training.
 Our residents are exposed to a high volume of complex cases which ensures a stellar operative and clinical experience.
 Given the high volume of clinical work there is no time for any laboratory research, although clinical projects, papers, and presentations are strongly encouraged and supported.

-This coming Thoracic surgery season there is one (1) general thoracic surgery track open for applications.
+This coming Thoracic surgery season there are two general thoracic surgery tracks and one cardio thoracic track open for applications.